lachugin-al/l0_wb/README.md

 - Restores the cache from the database after a service restart.
 - Provides an HTTP endpoint to fetch order data by `order_uid`.
 - Offers a simple web interface to view order details.
+- Collects and exposes Prometheus metrics for monitoring.
+- Integrates with Grafana for visualization.

 ### Project Structure
 ```